Are you fed up finishing your winter hikes with frozen toes? If so, you’re not alone.

 Choose boots that are big enough to accommodate thicker insoles and thicker socks.
-This might mean buying a pair that are either a half or full size larger than you usually need.
+This might mean buying a pair that is either a half or full-size larger than you usually need.

 Ideally, the boots should leave a little wiggle room for your toes, even when wearing thick socks.
 If any tighter, you run the risk that they will limit blood flow to your feet and toes, which will result in both getting cold no matter how well the boots perform otherwise.

 The layering system principles apply to your feet just as they do to the rest of your body.
 If we take the boot to represent the outer “shell” layer, what we wear underneath becomes our baselayer and mid-layer.